Get 10% off on customing your own #INVISIBLEBAG now at only 250pcs!

 #4 What is the most memorable trail running experience?

-I was running the entire way with a senior who was guiding me, we overtook many other runners as he maintained a steady pace, leading me forward.
-He saw that I was quite young and participating for the first time, he felt I had great potential and ran alongside me.
-Even in the final 6km when my legs were cramping up, he was still there at the checkpoints getting me bananas and applying muscle rubs on me, and then encouraging me to push the pace for the final sprint.
+I was fortunate to run the entire way with a senior who took me under his wing.
+He maintained a steady pace, always encouraging me.
+Even in the final 6km, when my legs started cramping, he was right there at the checkpoints, getting me bananas and applying muscle rubs before pushing me for the final sprint.

-At that young age, I had better short-burst speed, and ultimately I placed 6th while he placed 7th.
-The whole race was unforgettable - it was first extremely tiring but also allowed me to experience the human touch of trail running.
+I was young and had better short-burst speed, and I ultimately placed 6th while he finished 7th.
+The whole race was an unforgettable blend of physical exhaustion and the profound human connection inherent in the trail running community.

 In August 2023, Wong Ho Chung traveled to Italy to participate in the "TOR 330 Tor des Geants" race.
 The route circled the entire northern mountain range of Italy, covering a distance of 335.5 km with a total elevation gain of 29,608m.
 (Image source: Wong Ho-chung's Instagram)